YassineBouchama1/Send-Resumes/README.md

 Sender Resume is a project that allows users to add a list of emails, upload resumes and letters, and send them all simultaneously to the specified email addresses using SMTP.

+## Demo

+You can view the live demo of the project at: [send-resumes.vercel.app](https://send-resumes.vercel.app)

 ## 1. Clone the Repository

 ```bash